🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 VASP Registration (AML) AML/CFT registration; exchange and custodian services Simpler; applies to existing firms under grandfathering

-MiCA CASP Authorization Full licensing for all crypto asset services; EU passport Current track for new applicants from 2024
+MiCA CASP Authorisation Full licensing for all crypto asset services; EU passport Current track for new applicants from 2024

 Entity